Caribbean Up-Island Adventure Sailing Course

 Martinique to Dominica, 50 miles: Saturday 8 October, two days

-Enjoying our last time in Martinique, it is around a six hour sail to Roseau where we will check into Dominica.
+It is around a six hour sail to Roseau where we will check into Dominica.
 Time permitting the south side of the island offers half-day and day-long walks into the jungles to check out the natural volcanic springs – some world-class adventure here.
 In the northern part of the island, from Plymouth, we will be able to take a “no-engine” tour up the Indian River to explore the exquisite natural beauty of these parts.
-Check out the blog post from the most recent trip for images of Indian River.
+Check out the blog post from an earlier trip for images of Indian River.

 Dominica to The Saints Islands (or Marie Galante), 50 miles: Monday 10 October, 3 days